gcpjedi/google-k8s-workshop-v2/modules/05-deployments-and-health-checks.md

 ## Define Custom Health Checks and Liveness Probes

-By default, kubernetes assumes that a pod is ready to accept requests as soon as its container is ready and the main process starts running.
-Once this condition is met, kubernetes services will redirect traffic to the pod.
+By default, Kubernetes assumes that a Pod is ready to accept requests as soon as its container is ready and the main process starts running.
+Once this condition is met, Kubernetes Services will redirect traffic to the Pod.
 This can cause problems if the application needs some time to initialize.
 Let's reproduce this behavior.

 1. Add `-delay=60` parameter to the `backend` startup command and apply changes.
 This will cause our app to sleep for a minute on startup.